pandas-dev/pandas/doc/source/options.rst

 io.parquet.engine                       None         The engine to use as a default for
                                                      parquet reading and writing.
 If None
-                                                     then try 'pyarrow' and 'fastparquet' mode.chained_assignment                 warn         Raise an exception, warn, or no action if trying to use chained
+                                                     then try 'pyarrow' and 'fastparquet' mode.chained_assignment                 warn         Controls ``SettingWithCopyWarning``:
+                                                     'raise', 'warn', or None.
+Raise an
+                                                     exception, warn, or no action if
+                                                     trying to use :ref:`chained assignment <indexing.evaluation_order>`.
-                                                     assignment, The default is warn mode.sim_interactive                    False        Whether to simulate interactive mode for purposes of testing. mode.use_inf_as_na                      False        True means treat None, NaN, -INF,
+mode.sim_interactive                    False        Whether to simulate interactive mode
+                                                     for purposes of testing.
+mode.use_inf_as_na                      False        True means treat None, NaN, -INF,